 Canola oil instead of fish oil or chicken fat is a meaningful gap.
 Canola oil provides omega-6 fatty acids but lacks the EPA and DHA of fish oil or the functional fat profile of chicken fat.
 For a formula targeting skin and coat health alongside digestive sensitivity, the fat source matters.
 There's no marine omega-3 here at all — only plant-based ALA from flaxseed, which has limited conversion to EPA/DHA in dogs.

 No probiotics, no prebiotic, no vegetables beyond sweet potato, no fruits.
-The nutritional simplicity that makes L.I.D. useful for elimination diets is also what makes it a poor long-term feeding choice for dogs who don't need that restriction.
-Purina Pro Plan Sensitive Skin and Stomach scores higher (B/76) while being nearly as simple, thanks to its salmon-first protein and functional probiotic.
+The nutritional simplicity that makes L.I.D. useful for elimination diets also keeps it from the upper end of the B tier where probiotic + chelated-mineral formulas live.
+Purina Pro Plan Sensitive Skin and Stomach scores within 2 points (B/76) and offers a salmon-first protein and functional probiotic for cases where strict ingredient minimalism isn't the goal.

 How it compares